-There are processes (e.g. HIAs) to assess and consider health impacts during the development of other non-food policies
+There are processes (e.g. HIAs) to assess and consider health impacts during the development of other nonfood policies

-- Includes a government-wide HiAP strategy or plan with clear actions for non-health sectors - Includes policies, guidelines, tools and other resources that guide the consideration and assessment of health impacts prior to, during and following implementation of non-food-related policies (e.g. HIAs or health lens analysis) - Includes the establishment of cross-department or cross-sector governance and coordination structures to implement a HiAP approach - Includes workforce training and other capacity building activities in healthy public policy for non-health departments (e.g. agriculture, education, communications, trade) - Includes monitoring or reporting requirements related to health impacts for non-health departments

-- Australia: Established in 2007, the successful implementation of Health in All Policies (HiAP) in South Australia has been supported by a high level mandate from central government, an overarching framework which is supportive of a diverse program of work, a commitment to work collaboratively and in partnership across agencies, and a strong evaluation process.
-The government has established a dedicated HiAP team within South Australia Health to build workforce capacity and support Health lens Analysis projects.
+Definitions and scope - Includes a government-wide HiAP strategy or plan with clear actions for non-health sectors - Includes policies, guidelines, tools and other resources that guide the consideration and assessment of health impacts prior to, during and following implementation of non-food-related policies (e.g. HIAs or health lens analysis) - Includes the establishment of cross-department or cross-sector governance and coordination structures to implement a HiAP approach - Includes workforce training and other capacity building activities in healthy public policy for non-health departments (e.g. agriculture, education, communications, trade) - Includes monitoring or reporting requirements related to health impacts for non-health departments International examples - Australia : Established in 2007, the successful implementation of Health in All Policies (HiAP) in South Australia has been supported by a high level mandate from central government, an overarching framework which is supportive of a diverse program of work, a commitment to work collaboratively and in partnership across agencies, and a strong evaluation process.
+The government has established a dedicated HiAP team within South Australia Health to build workforce capacity and support Health lens Analysis projects 113 .
 Since 2007, the South Australian HiAP approach has evolved to remain relevant in a changing context.
 However, the purpose and core principles of the approach remain unchanged.
-There have been five phases to the work of HiAP in South Australia between 2007 and 2016: 1) Prove concept and practice emerges (2007-2008), 2) Establish and apply methodology (2008-2009), 3) Consolidate and grow (2009-2013), 4) Adapt and review (2014) and 5) Strengthen and systematise (2015-2016). - Finland: Finland has worked towards a Health in All Policies (HiAP) approach for over the past four decades.
+There have been five phases to the work of HiAP in South Australia between 2007 and 2016: 1) Prove concept and practice emerges (2007-2008), 2) Establish and apply methodology (2008-2009), 3) Consolidate and grow (2009-2013), 4) Adapt and review (2014) and 5) Strengthen and systematise (2015-2016). - Finland : Finland worked towards a Health in All Policies (HiAP) approach over the past four decades 114 .
 In the early 1970s, improving public health became a political priority, and the need to influence key determinants of health through sectors beyond the health sector became evident.
 The work began with policy on nutrition, smoking and accident prevention.
 Finland adopted HiAP as the health theme for its EU Presidency in 2006.
+Context Policy details ter Th sec e MOHLTC has developed the Health Equity Impact Assessment (HEIA) tool.
+The tool is a mplate and workbook to help identify potential healthy equity impacts of decision making. e tool is meant to be used both within the MOHLTC and it's affiliate programs and across all ctors that can implement policies that influence health.
+The tool provides a template and a prkbook to complete the HEIA111. e Centre for Addiction and Mental Health has created an online e-learning course to help mplete the HEIA112.
+Comments/ notes